 For your security, we encourage you to be especially aware of email, telephone, and postal mail scams that ask for personal or sensitive information.
 Sony will not contact you in any way, including by email, asking for your credit card number, social security number or other personally identifiable information.
 If you are asked for this information, you can be confident Sony is not the entity asking.
 When the PlayStation Network and Qriocity services are fully restored, we strongly recommend that you log on and change your password.
 Additionally, if you use your PlayStation Network or Qriocity user name or password for other unrelated services or accounts, we strongly recommend that you change them, as well.

-To protect against possible identity theft or other financial loss, we encourage you to remain vigilant, to review your account statements and to monitor your credit reports.
+To protect against possible identity theft or other financial loss, we encourage you to remain vigilant, to review your account statements and to monitor your credit reports or outsource this services to private firm, there are many out there like the North Shore Advisory for example.
 We are providing the following information for those who wish to consider it:

 U.S. residents are entitled under U.S. law to one free credit report annually from each of the three major credit bureaus.
 To order your free credit report, visit www.annualcreditreport.com or call toll-free (877) 322-8228.